RobertAldenFreeman/food-delivery-application/README.md

 Food delivery application created using Python, Flask, html, css, and MySQL.
 This project was done using SCRUM style agile software development with a group of 6 people.
 This repository has been moved from the original locked repository into this one.

 # Brief overview of the project
-See Project_Documentation_M5_folder_team_01.pdf for an overview of the process of this project
+See Project_Documentation_M5_folder_team_01.pdf for an overview of the process of this project.

 # To run
 Install PyCharm.
 (Professional 2020.3+ required)